doctrine/DoctrineBundle/UPGRADE-3.0.md

 The default value of `doctrine.orm.controller_resolver.auto_mapping` has changed from `true` to `false`.

-Auto mapping uses any route parameters that match with a field name of the Entity to resolve as criteria in a find by query.
+Auto mapping uses any route parameter that matches with a field name of the Entity to resolve as criteria in a find by query.

 If you were relying on this functionality, you will need to explicitly configure this now.